imajus/telegit/README.md

 - **LLM-powered intent extraction:** Any message (with or without hashtags) is analyzed to determine intent and category.
 - **Automated GitHub sync:** Manages GitHub issues in your configured repository using GitHub MCP server.
 - **User feedback loop:** User approves or rejects AI agent actions via Telegram message reactions; issues are submitted accordingly.
+- **AWS S3 Integration:** Optional storage for message history and attachments.

 ---